OmniCloudOrg/OmniCloudOrg.github.io/public/docs/interface.md

-# ❓ Interfacing with Omni-forge
+# ❓ Interfacing with OmniCloud

 ---

 ## 🔎 Overview
 See the [Introduction](getting-started) page for more information on each specific component in the stack.
-For reference, here's a quick overview of Omni-forge's core components:
+For reference, here's a quick overview of OmniCloud's core components:
-* Omni-forge
+* OmniCloud
     * The core orchestration platform that manages the entire infrastructure lifecycle
     * Handles service discovery, load balancing, and high-level system coordination
     * Provides the central control plane for all Omni components